 Penn Presbyterian Medical Center's Community Health Fair @ Saunders Park

-On June 9, 2018, Community Health & Engineering Librarian, Aman Kaur, and Biomedical Library Intern, Kristen Matteucci, talked to West Philadelphians about health information resources and handed out brochures on various health topics at Penn Presbyterian's Community Health Fair in Saunders Park.
+On June 9, 2018, Community Health & Engineering Librarian, Aman Kaur, and Holman Biotech Commons Intern, Kristen Matteucci, talked to West Philadelphians about health information resources and handed out brochures on various health topics at Penn Presbyterian's Community Health Fair in Saunders Park.

 "Be a Pennovator" @ Pennovation Center